RobAustin/low-latency-primitive-concurrent-queues/README.md

 ### Why am I limited to only using just two threads ?

-The queues take advantage of the Unsafe.putOrderedX(), which provides of non-blocking code with guaranteed writes.
-These writes will not be re-ordered by instruction reordering, they use a faster store-store barrier, rather than the the slower store-load barrie ( which is used when doing a volatile write ).
+The queues take advantage of the Unsafe.putOrderedX(), which provides non-blocking code with guaranteed writes.
+These writes will not be re-ordered by instruction reordering, they use a faster store-store barrier, rather than the the slower store-load barrier ( which is used when doing a volatile write ).
 One of the trade offs with this improved performance is the visibility of the reads and writes between cores.

 ### Licence
 [Apache v2](http://www.apache.org/licenses/LICENSE-2.0.html)